The Darkness Within

 'Control that ego of yours, Tom.'

-Lucius looked at his wine-glass and pondered about the teen.
-Blanc… such a beautiful name to such a beautiful boy.
-There was something dark about him.
-Something very dark, and the blonde man wanted to find out what.
+Lucius looked at his wine-glass and pondered about the young man from earlier.
+Blanc… a simple name for such a beautiful man.
+There was something dark about him though.
+Something very dark, and the blond man wanted to find out what.

-Lucius watched the timid teenager for a while.
-Priscus stirred his tea and took a sip before shyly looking up at the blonde man.
-Lucius liked the teen's emerald eyes and smiled to him.
+Lucius watched the timid man for a while.
+Priscus stirred his tea and took a sip before looking at the blond man.
+Lucius seemed to like his eyes and smiled at him.

 "Is there a reason why we are here, Mr Malfoy?"
 Priscus finally dared to ask.